 We present a new method for joint inversion of surface wave dispersion data and receiver functions based on a Bayesian Monte Carlo scheme.
 When applied to receiver functions and surface wave data from ambient noise and earthquakes that are now emerging from extended broadband seismic arrays, the method produces a 3-D model of the crust and uppermost mantle to a depth of about 150 km with associated uncertainties.
 The method is designed to be used in an automated fashion across a large number of stations and has been applied to data from 185 USArray Transportable Array (TA) stations in a geologically diverse part of the Intermountain West.
 The effect of the introduction of receiver functions to surface wave dispersion data is visualized through improvements in the posterior marginal distribution of model variables.
 By comparing the statistics of the posterior distributions, we find that adding receiver function data quantitatively improves the accuracy of estimates of Moho depth, improves the determination of the Vsv contrast across Moho, and improves uppermost mantle structure.
-Knowledge of uppermost mantle structure is improved because the assimilation of receiver function data makes it possible to relax structural constraints that are commonly invoked in inversions based on surface wave data alone.
+Knowledge of uppermost mantle structure is improved because the assimilation of receiver function data makes it possible to relax ad-hoc structural constraints that are commonly invoked in inversions based on surface wave data alone.

-Although the inversion method we describe can be applied robustly across large regions, there remain aspects the method where refinements may prove beneficial.
-Three are particularly noteworthy: (1) development of an adaptive parameterization, particularly in the crust where low velocity layers may exist, (2) further investigation of the estimation of the full data covariance matrix for both receiver functions (correlation over time) as was done by Bodin et al. (2011) and surface wave dispersion (correlation over frequency), (3) extension of the receiver functions past 10 sec to recover reverberations that may help to constrain the Vp/Vs ratio.
+Although the inversion method we describe can be applied robustly across large regions, there remain aspects of the method where refinements may prove beneficial.
+Three are particularly noteworthy: (1) development of an adaptive parameterization, particularly in the crust where low velocity layers may exist, (2) further investigation of the estimation of the full data covariance matrix and its inverse for both receiver functions (covariance over time) as was done by Bodin et al. (2011) and surface wave dispersion (covariance over frequency), (3) extension of the receiver functions past 10 sec to recover reverberations that may help to constrain the Vp/Vs ratio.
 These and other potential refinements to the method may reduce small biases that derive from current assumptions, but the current method produces results that are preferable to the use of surface wave dispersion or receiver function data alone.

 Acknowledgments.
-The authors are grateful to Craig Jones for insights into the receiver function analysis and Anne Sheehan for discussions concerning the history of joint inversions with receiver functions and surface wave dispersion.
+The authors gratefully acknowledge insightful reviews from Thomas Bodin, Malcolm Sambridge, an anonymous reviewer, and the Associate Editor, Gabi Laske, that helped to improve this paper.
+They are also grateful to Craig Jones for insights into receiver function analyses and to Anne Sheehan for discussions concerning the history of joint inversions with receiver functions and surface wave dispersion.
 The facilities of the IRIS Data Management System, and specifically the IRIS Data Management Center, were used to access the waveform and metadata required in this study.
-The IRIS DMS is funded through the National Science Foundation and specifically the GEO Directorate through the Instrumentation and Facilities Program of the National Science Foundation under Cooperative Agreement EAR-0552316.
-This research was supported by NSF grants EAR-0711526, EAR-0844097, EAR-0750035, and EAR-1053291 at the University of Colorado at Boulder.
-F. Lin is supported by the Director's Post-Doctoral Fellowship of the Seismological Laboratory at the California Institute of Technology.
+The IRIS DMS is funded through the National Science Foundation and specifically the GEO Directorate through the Instrumentation and Facilities Program of the National Science Foundation under Cooperative Agreement EAR 0552316.
+This research was supported by NSF grants EAR 0711526, EAR 0844097, EAR-0750035, and EAR-1053291 at the University of Colorado at Boulder.
+F.-C. Lin is supported by the Director's Post-Doctoral Fellowship of the Seismological Laboratory at the California Institute of Technology.